 Swimming at Bell Gorge with a snake

 When we got into the water, several people were swimming around us.
-At some point they all disappeared and only we were still in the water.
+At some point, they all disappeared and only we were still in the water.

 It turned out that the cause was very disturbing.
-A beautiful brown color snake (like all Australia’s most dangerous snakes) swam in the water.
+A beautiful brown colour snake (like all Australia’s most dangerous snakes) swam in the water.
 We immediately jumped out of the water and felt very unsettled.

-After a close look at the snake we worked out it was just a python.
+After a close look at the snake, we worked out it was just a python.
 We were surprised that snakes can swim, and I can tell you, they are good swimmers.

 On the way back, Nell named herself a guide and led us back to the car.
 She also jumped over all the streams that we were passing, but despite that, her shoes were suspiciously wet after our return.

 And this is it!
-In a short period of time we saw 4 stunning Kimberley Gorges.
+In a short period of time, we saw 4 stunning Kimberley Gorges.

 FAQ (Frequently Asked Questions)